synchrovision/catpow-uploader/README.md

 #### 4. Create static fileset in fileset directory.

 Creating fileset via cli only means generate list of file with plain text file in fileset directory.
-You can create or edt it directly.
+You can create or edit it directly.

 ```text
 mypage/index.html